James-Fleming12/EvidentialHDC/docs/robust_iterations.md

    Its ceiling comes from never being told to undo corruption (Iteration 19.8).
-2. **Robust is the TTA extractor**: best gap-closed (crosstalk 0.52 vs 0.11) and best naive on crosstalk (0.150), but the lowest ceiling (crosstalk oracle 0.188 vs DGLSS++ 0.222) — the SupCon clean-anchor trades ceiling for assignment.
+2. **Robust is the TTA extractor**: best gap-closed (crosstalk 0.52 vs 0.11) and best naive on crosstalk (0.150), but the lowest ceiling (crosstalk oracle 0.188 vs DGLSS++ 0.222), the SupCon clean-anchor trades ceiling for assignment.
-3. **InstanceNorm is a third corner, not a synthesis**: it raises zero-shot AND naive on BOTH conditions (the strongest raw TTA of the three at micro), but the gap-closed is low (fog 0.07, crosstalk -0.05) because its zero-shot is already near its ceiling — and its ceiling (crosstalk 0.198) is still below DGLSS++.
+3. **InstanceNorm is a third corner, not a synthesis**: it raises zero-shot AND naive on BOTH conditions (the strongest raw TTA of the three at micro), but the gap-closed is low (fog 0.07, crosstalk -0.05) because its zero-shot is already near its ceiling, and its ceiling (crosstalk 0.198) is still below DGLSS++.
    It also raises the fog oracle above the corsupcon ref (0.127 vs 0.112), the only variant to do so, via the covariate-shift mechanism (not shift-retention).